httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given a decimal number as input_decimal, return an ASCII string suitable for use in a HTTP field value.

-1. If input_decimal is not a decimal number, fail serialisation.
+1. If input_decimal is not a decimal number, fail serialization.
 2. If input_decimal has more than three significant digits to the right of the decimal point, round it to three decimal places, rounding the final digit to the nearest value, or to the even value if it is equidistant.
-3. If input_decimal has more than 12 significant digits to the left of the decimal point after rounding, fail serialisation.
+3. If input_decimal has more than 12 significant digits to the left of the decimal point after rounding, fail serialization.
 4. Let output be an empty string.
 5. If input_decimal is less than (but not equal to) 0, append "-" to output.
 6. Append input_decimal's integer component represented in base 10 (using only decimal digits) to output; if it is zero, append "0".